iampennyli/LPDB/README.md

 # LPDB
-The Simple ORM Database tools for iOS
+The simple orm database tools for iOS.